emitchj/WSC-CICSzVA-Registration/index.md

 ## Welcome

-Thank you for attending the IBM CICS Lab at SHARE Washington, D.C.
-2025.
+Thank you for attending the IBM CICS Lab at Tech Xchange Orlando 2025.

 ## 1) Information about IBM's virtual z environment